UM atUM [S01-ep19]: From Ecological Compensation to the BricoLab at the Institut Agro

-"Avoid – Reduce – Compensate."
-This motto, known in the jargon as ERC, may not mean anything to you, but it has been at the heart of French environmental policy since July 1976 and the Nature Protection Act.
-Its objective?
-To encourage major developers to avoid or reduce the negative impact of infrastructure and its operation on the environment and, when this is not possible, to offset any residual impacts that could not be avoided.
+“Avoid – Reduce – Offset.”
+This motto, known in the jargon as the ERC sequence, may not mean much to you, yet it has been at the heart of French environmental policy since July 1976 and the Nature Protection Act.
+Its goal?
+To encourage major developers to avoid or reduce the negative impact of infrastructure and its operation on the environment and, when that is not possible, to offset any residual impacts that could not be avoided.

-A significant step forward on paper, but with very limited effects in practice due to the vagueness surrounding these rules.
-It was not until 2012 that the Ministry of Ecology, Sustainable Development, and Energy clarified its rules, based in particular on the contributions of a working group created in 2010 and bringing together representatives of NGOs, project owners, and design offices.
-At the heart of these issues is not only better application of the principle, of course, but also better control of its application.
+A significant step forward on paper, though its impact on the ground remains very limited due to the lack of clarity surrounding these rules.
+It wasn’t until 2012 that the Ministry of Ecology, Sustainable Development, and Energy clarified its rules, drawing in particular on the findings of a working group created in 2010 that brought together representatives from NGOs, project owners, and engineering firms.
+At the heart of these issues: better implementation of the principle, of course, but also better oversight of its application.

-And control means evaluation.
-How can we ensure that compensation will be fair, commensurate with the damage caused, effective in terms of space and time, and allow for "no net loss of biodiversity"?
+And monitoring inevitably involves assessment.
+How, indeed, can we ensure that compensation will be fair, commensurate with the damage caused, effective in both space and time, and capable of ensuring “no net loss of biodiversity”?

-And in the end, isn't compensation already a loss?
-Isn't it allowing the most powerful developers to destroy under the pretext that they could pay?
-In 2019, a multidisciplinary French team led by theNational Museum of Natural History(MNHN), among others, concluded, after analyzing 24infrastructureprojects authorized by the state, that for 80% of them, environmental compensation was insufficient or inappropriate.
+And in the end, isn’t compensation already a form of loss?
+Isn’t it allowing the most powerful developers to destroy nature under the pretext that they might pay for it?
+In 2019, a French multidisciplinary team led, among others, by theNational Museum of Natural History(MNHN) concluded, after analyzing 24infrastructureprojects authorized by the government, that for 80% of them, the environmental compensation measures were either not stringent enough or inappropriate.

 And what about the rest of the world?
-Scientists from Bangor University in the United Kingdom and the Center for Environmental Economics in Montpellier (CEE-M) have studied the case of theAmbatovy mining site in Madagascar, which presents itself as a leader in sustainable mining.
-Their independent study, published in March 2022 in Nature Sustainability, suggests, with some nuances, that this strategy may have saved as much forest as was lost at the mining site.
+Scientists from Bangor University in the United Kingdom and the Montpellier Center for Environmental Economics (CEE-M) examined the case of theAmbatovy mining site in Madagascar, which presents itself as a leader in sustainable mining.
+Their independent study, published in March 2022 in *Nature Sustainability*, suggests—with some caveats—that this strategy may have saved as much forest as was lost at the mining site.

-We discuss this good news in detail with Sébastien Desbureaux from the CEE-M, who participated in this study as an economics researcher.
+This is good news, which we’ll explore in detail and discuss with Sébastien Desbureaux of the CEE-M, who participated in this study as an economics researcher.

 See also:

-In the second part of the program, Amrin Nagamia will join us for her start-up column, and today she will talk to us about Semaxone, a company that has created an innovation for airplane pilots.
+In the second half of the show, Amrin Nagamia will join us for her startup segment, and today she’ll be talking about Semaxone, a company that has developed an innovative product for airline pilots.

-Finally, the report will take us straight to the Institut Agro, where a brand new facility, the AgroFabLab, has just been inaugurated.
-This is a laboratory unlike any other, comprising three areas: the MiamLab, the BioLab, and the BricoLab.
-Guilhem Brunel shows us around this space dedicated to hands-on creation in the fields of digital agriculture and the environment.
+Finally, the documentary segment will take us straight to the Institut Agro, where a brand-new facility— the AgroFabLab—has just been inaugurated.
+This is a laboratory unlike any other, consisting of three spaces: the MiamLab, the BioLab, and the BricoLab.
+Guilhem Brunel introduces us to this space for hands-on creation focused on digital agriculture and the environment.

 Production: Universityof Montpellier/Divergence FM